Berea-College-CSC-226/p01-final-project-nahom-and-naod/README.md

 ## Milestone 3: Virtual Check-In

-❗Indicate what percentage of the project you have left to complete and how confident you feel.
+Indicate what percentage of the project you have left to complete and how confident you feel.

-❗️**Completion Percentage**: `0 - 100%`
+**Completion Percentage**: `40`

-❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
-    **Replace this with your reflection
+    **We can get it in time since we have figured out how the screen moves and games logic.
 ```

 ---